muhamed89/MIUI/README.md

 ## Introduction

-This repository contains the german translation of the MIUI Weekly ROM Releases from [xiaomi.eu](http://xiaomi.eu/community/forums/103/).
+This repository contains the german translation of the MIUI Weekly ROM Releases from [xiaomi.eu](http://xiaomi.eu/community/forums/103/), [miuipro.ru](http://miuipro.ru/roms/) and other MIUI custom ROMs.

-All strings were translated by the community - special thanks go to: muhamed89, cp82, dahool2016, and more..!
+All strings were translated by the community - special thanks go to: muhamed89, cp82, berlinux2016 and more..!

 ## Reporting issues